leetcode-python-java/leetcode-python-java/README.md

 **Python, C++, Java, JavaScript, C#, Go, Ruby** languages' solutions are provided for every selected LeetCode problem.
 Other languages' solutions will be provided in the future.
 If you have better solutions, welcome to create an issue or PR!

+## How to fully demonstrate your abilities to employers and get the offer you want?

+[Developer Portfolio](https://github.com/developer-portfolios/developer-portfolio) focuses on bringing value to developers, including resume, portfolio, blog and other functions.
+With it, your abilities will be better seen by employers!

-## How to Use this "Fuck LeetCode" Repo?
+## How to Use this "Fuck LeetCode" Repository?

 I have planned a learning route for you.
 You just need to do the problems in the order they are listed.
 You can skip the more difficult problems and do them later.